theimowski/SuaveMusicStoreTutorial/en/remove_with_ajax.md

 ```

 We explicitly have to pass in non-empty text, because we cannot have an empty div element in HTML markup.
-With jQuery and our `script.cs` files, we can now attach them to the end of `nonEmptyCart` view, just after the table:
+With jQuery and our `script.js` files, we can now attach them to the end of `nonEmptyCart` view, just after the table:

 ```fsharp
 scriptAttr [ "type", "text/javascript"; " src", "/jquery-1.11.3.min.js" ] [ text "" ]